pulumi/pulumi-hugo/themes/default/style-guide.md

 - You should be able to scan the headings of a document and get a good sense of the page
 - Every page should have exactly one h1
-- Never skip a heading level, e.g., if your previous heading level was a 2, the next heading can be a 2 or a 3, but not a 4 or 5
+- Don't skip heading levels in Markdown files, e.g., if your previous heading level was a 2, the next heading should be a 2 or a 3, but not a 4 or 5

 ## Links

 - Link text should be descriptive and be understandable outside of the context that it is in.
 - Avoid link text like _here_, _click here_, _see here_

-## Notes and Warning
+## Notes and Warnings

 - Use notes to communicate important information
 - Try and limit the use of notes within a single page